Google Cloud Load Balancers

 A backend service:

-gcloud compute backend-services create my-gloo-edge-nlb-backend-service \
+gcloud compute backend-services create my-gloo-gateway-nlb-backend-service \

 --protocol=TCP \

---health-checks my-gloo-edge-nlb-health-check \
+--health-checks my-gloo-gateway-nlb-health-check \

 --global